Faith Versus Fact

 Faith Versus Fact: Why Science and Religion Are Incompatible is a 2015 book by the biologist Jerry Coyne concerning the relationship between science and religion.
 Coyne argues that religion and science are incompatible, by surveying the history of science and stating that both religion and science make claims about the universe, yet only science is open to the fact that it may be wrong.

-Coyne was astonished that after having published his book Why Evolution Is True that the proportion of creationists in United States still remained between 40 and 46 percent.
+Coyne was astonished that after having published his book Why Evolution is True that the proportion of creationists in the United States still remained between 40 and 46 percent.
 He felt that faith was the reason that kept them from accepting the facts and evidence for evolution.

 Synopsis

 Coyne defines science as "a collection of methods" that yield knowledge which may be rejected or confirmed via testing.
 With this definition in hand, he went on to argue that religion and science were inherently incompatible "because they have different methods of getting knowledge about reality, different ways of assessing the reliability of that knowledge, and, in the end, arrive at conflicting conclusions about the universe."
 Coyne believes that theistic religions make claims which conflict with science in three ways, namely methodology, outcomes and philosophy.

 A substantial portion of his book criticizes theistic evolution, arguing that if God were to use evolution as a method of creation, the evolutionary process should show signs of directionality.